WEST MONOMOY NEIGHBORHOOD SURVEY, PH. 1

 PIN Team Email pin@dcp.ufl.edu Town Contact Holly E. Backus, Preservation Planner hbackus@nantucket-ma.gov

-PROJECT SITE LOCATION The West Monomoy neighborhood unit boundaries were defined in the “Historic Properties Survey Plan;” the area is roughly bounded by York and Dover Streets to the north; Union and Orange Streets to the east; Bear Street to the south; and Pleasant and S. Prospect Streets to the west.
-The area contains approximately 48 acres.
+PROJECT SITE LOCATION The West Monomoy neighborhood unit boundaries were defined in the “Historic Properties Survey Plan;” the area is roughly bounded by Silver and Weymouth Streets to the north; Union and Orange Streets to the east; Bear Street to the south; and Pleasant and S. Prospect Streets to the west.
+The area contains approximately 48 acres and 365 properties.

 TASK 1 The Project Team will provide a reconnaissance-level survey to document each building within the neighborhood boundary that was constructed prior to 1976.
 Each structure will be documented from the sidewalk through photographs and geolocated using GIS for the Town’s database.
 The team will use historic maps, deed records, and architectural evidence to provide each building with an approximate building date.
 The Project Team will be surveying the neighborhood Sunday, November 17- Tuesday, November 19, 2024.